willgocode/find-political-donors/README.md

     chmod 500 ./run_tests.sh
     ./run_tests.sh

 The main program itself will run via `./run.sh`.
 It will test the input file found in the base directory and also output to the base directory.
-Any other outside testing can be done directly through the command line by passing in the arguments:

-    python ./src/data_parse.py <inputfile> <medianvals_by_zip.txt> <median_vals_by_zip.txt>
-The directory is set up correctly at the moment with the necessary files in their necessary places.